Ruchi-Kumari-1111/Task-3-Developer-Salaries-Tech-Market-Analytics/README.md

 The graph below plots the actual developer salaries against their years of experience, with the red line representing our model's "line of best fit."

-![Simple Linear Regression Graph](Screenshots/Simple_Regression_Graph.png)
+![Simple Linear Regression Graph](Screenshots/Simple_Regression_Graph.png) 🔍 Chart Breakdown:
+- A scatterplot featuring blue dots representing the testing data (actual developer salaries plotted against their years of experience).
+- A solid red line passing through the center of the data cluster.
+This is the "line of best fit."
+It represents our mathematical model's attempt to draw a relationship between experience and money with the lowest possible error.

 ### 3. Multiple Linear Regression (All Features)